BIATeam/BIADocs/docs/40-DeveloperGuide/80-Audit.md

 * [Audit.NET.SqlServer documentation](https://github.com/thepirat000/Audit.NET/blob/master/src/Audit.NET.SqlServer/README.md)

 ## Overview
-The audit feature, by default, stores the modifications (and the user who has done these modifications) done on entity objects in a dedicated **Events** table of the default database.
+The audit feature, by default, stores the modifications done on entity objects in a dedicated **Events** table of the default database.

+BIA Framework will save by default all changes occurs to the `Users` entities.

 ## Activation/Deactivation
 To activate/deactivate the feature modify the "IsActive" property in the following part of the bianetconfig file: